nigelfiler/Qumu/README.md

 ## 🔹 `QC_Analytics.html`
 **Purpose:**
 Shows how the Reporting API may be used to provide custom reports.
-The sample also shows how to identify presentations that have not been viewed over a certain time period.
+The sample also shows how to identify presentations that have not been viewed over a certain time period.<br/>
 Sample Report:  [**Screenshot**](./Screenshots/Analytics_report.PNG)

 ---